Space Traffic Management and Resilient Space Environment

 - future missions,

 - large constellations and future trends in the context of space debris and space traffic management.

-The programme will include presentations of external speakers, presentations of Early Stage Researchers involved with the Stardust-R project on their studies within Project Working Groups and the Stardust Challenge that will be announced later in 2021.
-During two months of the challenge prior to the GVW-II participating teams of young scientists and PhD students will work on developing either a debris removal or an asteroid manipulation mission concept.
-The two best mission concepts per category will be invited to attend the GVW-II where the winner of the challenge will be announced.
+The programme included presentations of external speakers, presentations of Early Stage Researchers involved with the Stardust-R project on their studies within Project Working Groups and the Stardust-R Challenge.
+During two months of the challenge prior to the GVW-II participating teams of young scientists and PhD students worked on developing either a debris removal or an asteroid manipulation mission concept.
+The three best mission concepts per category were invited to attend the GVW-II where the winner of the challenge were announced.